kstenerud/ubuntu-maintainers-handbook/ProposedMigration.md

 Update Excuses Page
 -------------------

-All current migration issues for the current devel release are displayed on the [https://people.canonical.com/~ubuntu-archive/proposed-migration/update_excuses.html](Update Excuses Page).  [https://people.canonical.com/~ubuntu-archive/proposed-migration/](Similar pages) exist for stable releases (these items generally relate to particular SRUs).
+All current migration issues for the current devel release are displayed on the [Update Excuses Page](https://people.canonical.com/~ubuntu-archive/proposed-migration/update_excuses.html).
+[Similar pages](https://people.canonical.com/~ubuntu-archive/proposed-migration/) exist for stable releases (these items generally relate to particular SRUs).
 These pages are created by a software service named "Britney", which updates the page after each batch of test runs, typically every 2-3 hours depending on load.

 The page is ordered newest to oldest, and so the items at the top of the page may still be processing (indicated by "Test in progress" marked for one or more architectures).
 In general, two things to watch for are "missing build", which can indicate a failure to build the source package (FTBFS), and "autopkgtest Regression", which indicates a test failure.
 Both of these situations are described in more depth below.